keolasin/personal-revamp/src/pages/projects/chat-app-redesign.md

 ## Wrap-up

 After settling on the proposed design, I took the design spec and used it to adjust the codebase for the live product.
-[You can view the final product here.](https://bloc-chat-react.vercel.app/) You can also see the [full design spec and case study on Behance](Behance.com) as well.
+[You can view the final product here.](https://bloc-chat-react.vercel.app/) You can also see the [full design spec and case study on Behance](https://www.behance.net/matthewreyes6) as well.
+You can find the [Figma file here.](https://www.figma.com/file/wAnc8d4jgMeRWVnsCiBWTT/Chatter-Design?node-id=71%3A444)

 From this project, I'm particularly proud of learning Figma and applying atomic design principles to the design library.
 In the future, I would like to improve my Figma prototyping (the prototype viewed on my phone was very glitchy, but okay on browser), and perform more preliminary user research.